Writing

 Cairo: Beauty in Its Imperfection

-In November 2024, I found myself in Egypt.
-The plan was to visit Cairo, then move to the Siwa Oasis, return to Cairo for a flight to Aswan, and finally make stops in Luxor and Hurghada.
+In November 2024, we found ourselves in Egypt.
+The original plan was to visit Cairo, then continue to the Siwa Oasis, then return back to fly to Aswan, making stops at the end in Luxor and Hurghada.

-The flight brought us to Cairo, a city that immediately felt chaotic.
-From the moment you arrive, the city overwhelms you with its dust, endless traffic, and constant honking.
-We landed at night, and the ride to the city center was relatively quick.
-However, the anarchy on the roads and the nonstop car horns gave us a glimpse of what was to come.
+Arriving in Cairo, you're immediately struck by the chaos.
+From the very first moment, you feel the dust, the endless traffic, and the relentless honking surrounding you.
+We landed at night, so the ride to the city center was relatively quick.
+Still, the anarchy on the roads and the car horns that never let up gave us an immediate taste of what was to come.

-We headed out that night to explore the city and grab something to eat at a local restaurant.
-Personally, Cairo reminded me of an Arabic version of Cuba.
-The streets were full of life, with people everywhere and some truly unique shops lining the roads.
+We went out that evening to walk around the city and grab a bite at a local place.
+Cairo reminded me strongly of an Arabic version of Cuba.
+The streets were buzzing with life, people everywhere, and little shops unlike anything we're used to back in Greece.

 A pharmacy at night